ashley-ferreira/ashley-ferreira/README.md

 I'm ✨ Ashley Ferreira ✨ and I'm just starting to build my GitHub profile

-- 🔭 I’m currently studying physics & astronomy and interestd in using machine learning to help solve problems in those areas
+- 🔭 I’m interested in using AI to enable scientific discoveries
 - 📫 How to reach me: ashleydc.ferreira@gmail.com
 - 🌌 Pronouns: she/her
 - 😄 Fun Fact: I used to sail competitively!

 ![29er](29er.jpg)

-I hope to get a personal website up and running using GitHub pages in 2023.